TKBeckum/digitalgarden-test/src/site/notes/090 Professional Discretion/Is everyone a professional.md

 In much literature about professionals a distinction is made between traditional or ‘real’ professionals and ‘semi-professionals’ or ‘aspiring professionals’.
 The real professionals are considered the ‘free’ (in the sense of self-employed) or ‘learned’ professionals, like doctors and lawyers.
 These professionals have a long tradition, and in many societies also have a high status.
 In a following blog post we will see that they deal with very important aspects of life: health, ownership, and freedom.
 The (so-called) semi- or aspiring professionals are rather new kind of jobs that deal with less important aspects of life (at least, according to ‘society’), and generally have not a high status.

-Later on it will become clear that the distinction between ‘real’ and ‘semi- or aspiring’ professionals is not one I will use in this blog book.
+Later on it will become clear that the distinction between ‘real’ and ‘semi- or aspiring’ professionals is not one I will use in this site.
 But I will distinguish between two groups of professionals: professionals that belong to an organised profession that influences the work of professionals, and other professionals.
 This distinction comes close to the above, but not exactly.
 #### Footnotes

 [^1]: [Cambridge Dictionary](http://dictionary.cambridge.org/dictionary/british/professional)